CSE321-Fall2021/cse321-portfolio-naminor/Project 2/CSE321_project2_naminor_readme.md

 remaining on the timer and the completion of the timer is communicated to the user via an LCD screen and LEDs.

+A user can interact with the system by:
+-Pressing A
+	Start or resume the timer when an input time is specified -Pressing B
+	Pause the timer
+-Pressing D
+	Input a time
+-Pressing 0-9
+	Enter the desired input time

+The LCD screen will display the time remaining on the timer

 --------------------
 Required Materials
 --------------------